ABRG-Models/morphologica/docs/tutorial/quick.md

 title: Quick start
 parent: Tutorials
 layout: page
+nav_order: 1
 permalink: /tutorials/quick/
-order: 4
 ---
+# Quick-start to run a morphologica example

+This page is going to show you how to build and run one of the morphologica 2D graph examples.

 Quick-start assumption: You're using a Debian flavour of Linux.
+If you're using another type of Linux, then I hope you can figure out the packages you'll need from the list below and how to install them.
+In all other ways, the process will be the same.
 If you're using a Mac, see [README.build.mac](https://github.com/ABRG-Models/morphologica/tree/main/README.build.mac.md) for help getting dependencies in place.
-It's [README.build.windows](https://github.com/ABRG-Models/morphologica/tree/main/README.build.windows.md) for Windows users.
+It's [README.build.windows](https://github.com/ABRG-Models/morphologica/tree/main/README.build.windows.md) for Windows users (works, but less well supported).

 ## Install dependencies
-This command will install dependencies for building graph1.cpp and (almost) all the other examples (assuming Debian-like OS)
+This command will install dependencies for building graph1.cpp and (almost) all the other examples (assuming a Debian-like OS)

 ```bash
 sudo apt install build-essential cmake git wget  \